2026 Indiana Senate election

-The 2026 Indiana Senate election will be held on November 3, 2026, in the U.S. state of Indiana, coinciding with other elections in the state, including for U.S. House, Indiana Secretary of State, Indiana Treasurer, Indiana State Auditor, and Indiana House, as well as various other local elections.
+The 2026 Indiana Senate election will be held on November 3, 2026, in the U.S. state of Indiana, coinciding with other elections in the state, including for U.S. House, Indiana secretary of state, Indiana treasurer, Indiana state auditor, and Indiana House, as well as various other local elections.
 Voters will elect members in 25 of the 50 seats in the Indiana Senate to serve four-year terms in single-member constituencies.
-The primary elections will take place on May 5.
+The primary elections took place on May 5.